unspecworks/crosses-hinge/README.md

 ## Parts
 * 3x5 Matrix Case
-* Thumbcluster Case
+* Thumb Cluster Case
-* Top parts for Trackball Stand
+* Top Part of the Trackball Stand

-All Parts are based on **RIGHT PART**.
-Flip horizontally it if you need.
+All parts are designed based on *the right-hand side.*
+If needed, mirror them for the left side.

+Fillets have been optimized for FDM 3D printing.

 ## BOM